Are any of you out there of mind to eat taiyaki from the tail first? Or perhaps you are one of those who eat it from the head instead?

 What surprise!
 Their extra sweet red bean paste filling is the perfect match for the slightly salty dough.
 As you would expect of a place believed to be one of Tokyo’s ‘Big Three’ taiyaki stores, Wakaba receives a storm of high praise and reviews.
 Those who can brave the chill and get in the queue early during winter can consider themselves the recipients of some terribly good fortune.

 By the way, the tails of their taiyaki are filled with paste.
 It even says so on their plates so make sure you start tail first!

 Name: Taiyaki Wakaba

 Address: 1-10 Wakaba Shinjuku-ku Tokyo (東京都新宿区若葉1-10小沢ビル１Ｆ)

 Within a stone’s throw from Azabu Juban station, is the equally famous Naniwaya.

 Established in 1909, and with another store in Asakusa, you’re looking at a veteran of the taiyaki game, with over 100 years of experience and history.

 It was Naniwaya that provided the model and inspiration for that massive Japanese hit song in 1976, Oyoge!
 Taiyaki kun (Swim!
 Little Taiyaki).

 Naniwaya also has a firm hold on its position as one of the Big Three.
-The taiyaki here has won over the hearts and minds of those fans who long to enjoy the tastes of the old flavours.
+The taiyaki here has won over the hearts and minds of those fans who long to enjoy the taste of the old flavors.